ieegan/schwack/README.md

 ## How to install

-Just clone and open index.html on a web server.
+Just clone and open on a web server.

 Might no load when opened on a web browser directly as File is not in the protocol schemes supported for cross origin requests.

+Do not use the code as is.
+I broke down the .php files for ease.
+This is not meant to be used directly on the server.
+Impliment own routing or framework.
+This is only meant to be a CSS / Javascript / HTML template.

+## How to Use

+Open required link.

+Navigate to source.

+Copy all required files and connect to framework.

 [Click here for demo page](http://schwack.thepaperidea.com/)